sakshigarg1097-ui/superstore-excel-dashboard/README.md

 ## Tools Used
 `Microsoft Excel` — Pivot Tables · Pivot Charts · Slicers · Combo Charts · KPI Cards

+## Skills Demonstrated
+- Data cleaning and formatting in Excel
+- Pivot Tables and Pivot Charts
+- KPI creation
+- Slicer-based interactivity
+- Sales and profit analysis
+- Business insight generation
+- Dashboard presentation

 ## How to Use
 1. Download `Superstore_sales_dataset.xlsx`
 2. Open in Microsoft Excel (2016 or later)
 3. Go to the **Dashboard** tab
 4. Use the Region / Category / Year slicers to filter all charts simultaneously

+Note: This is an Excel-based analytics project.
+The workbook contains the cleaned data, pivot tables, interactive dashboard, and insights sheet.